Retention and Destruction of Records

 Please contact the Office of General Counsel with questions about records relating to any litigation or investigation.

-The Records Retention and Disposition Guidelines are downloadable here.
-The Records Retention Schedule is downloadable here.
-To make a Request for Revision of the Records Retention Schedule, download the form here.
+Download the Records Retention and Disposition Guidelines, the Records Retention Schedule, or the form to make a Request for Revision of the Records Retention Schedule.